-Antibodies develop in the third week of illness and persist in the surviving animal for years or even life (except for chronic cases).
-Samples for antibody detection are collected in ordinary (non-heparinised) tubes from convalescent pigs and from contact herds.
+Antibodies develop in the third week of illness and may persist in the surviving animal for years or even life (except for chronic cases).
+Antibodies develop 10-14 days post-vaccination and may persist in the vaccinated animals for years or even longer following extensive vaccination programmes.
+Samples for antibody detection are collected in ordinary (non-anticoagulant) tubes from convalescent pigs, from contact herds and populations post-vaccination.
 All methods and protocols need to be validated in the respective laboratory and the laboratory has to prove that it is capable of performing the tests it uses for diagnostic purposes with satisfactory results.
-Validation should be done in accordance with the OIE validation standard (see Chapter 1.1.6 Principles and methods of validation of diagnostic assays for infectious diseases).
+Laboratories should maintain appropriate quality management in respect of the testing carried out and validation should be done in accordance with WOAH validation standard (see Chapter 1.1.5 Quality Management in Veterinary Laboratories and Chapter 1.1.6 Validation of diagnostic assays for infectious diseases for terrestrial animals).

-1. Identification of the agent
+1. Detection of the agent